 Your Script Outline — Plot Point #1: Opening & Closing Images

 The first image introduces your story to your audience, so make it a good one!
-Ideally, the first image is a visual representation of your entire story, especially its theme.
+Ideally, the first image is a visual representation of your entire story.

 Your Script Outline — Plot Point #2: Inciting Incident

-The inciting incident is that event that changes the course of your main character’s life.
+The inciting incident is the event that changes the course of your main character’s life.
 If the inciting incident didn’t occur, your main character would’ve taken another path…and you’d have an entirely different screenplay.
-For a post dedicated to this special plot point, check out The Inciting Incident: Definition & Examples.
-And if you want to read a comprehensive, fluff-free guide dedicated exclusively to the inciting incident, click here!

-The first act break marks the end of your set-up: you’ve introduced most, if not all, of the key characters.
-We know about your main character, his goal and the obstacles he faces.
+Audiences know about your main character, his goal, and the obstacles he faces.
 He’s done his prep work, and now he’s ready to go.

 In a lot of movie plots, the main character has to go on a journey in order to achieve his goal.
-Because of that, often times, the first act break involves a physical location change.
-For an example, read screenwriting tip #2 in Writing a Comedy Script: Tips from The Hangover.
+Because of this, oftentimes, the first-act break involves a change in geographical location.

-Your Script Outline — Plot Point #4: the Midpoint
+Your Script Outline — Plot Point #4: Midpoint

-In a comedy or drama where people of different personalities are thrown together, the midpoint marks the moment where they stop seeing each other as enemies, usually by accomplishing a minor, but important, goal together.
+In a romance, comedy, or drama where people of different personalities are thrown together, the midpoint marks the moment where they stop seeing each other as enemies, usually by accomplishing a minor, but important, goal together.

-Your Script Outline — Plot Point #5: the Point of Commitment
+Your Script Outline — Plot Point #5: Fork in the Road

-The point of commitment is where your main character reaffirms his commitment to his goal.
+The fork in the road is where your main character reaffirms or escalates commitment to his goal.
 It’s another plot point that I didn’t think much about until I read Viki King’s screenwriting book, How to Write a Movie in 21 Days.

-According to Viki, the point of commitment happens around page 60 of your screenplay.
+According to King, this point of commitment happens around page 60 of a screenplay.
 At first I was skeptical, but then I started looking for it–and lo and behold!–it was there, just as she said…usually clocking in 60 minutes into the movie.

 Your Script Outline — Plot Point #6: All Is Lost

 At this moment, your main character has experienced an extreme setback.
-He’s the farthest he can possibly be from his goal, and it seems impossible for him to accomplish it.
-This moment usually marks the end of Act II.
+He’s the furthest he can possibly be from his goal.
+It seems impossible for him to accomplish it.
+This moment usually marks the end of Act Two.

-Your Script Outline — Plot Point #7: the Climax
+Your Script Outline — Plot Point #7: Climax

 In the climax, your main character has gathered his resources (both internal and external).
 In this final showdown, he will test his mettle against the antagonistic forces that have thwarted him from achieving his goal.